-We evaluate all methods in 6 distinct environments with varying terrain, obstacles to avoid, and spheres to collect for reward bonuses.
-The environments are designed to evaluate both high-level decision-making, e.g. high-level path planning to maximize the episode return, as well as the ability to attend to low-level visual detail, e.g. uneven terrain, spheres and nearby obstacles.
-We add spheres to see whether agents are able to distinguish objects and their associated functions based on their appearance.
-All obstacles and spheres are randomly initialized and remain static throughout the episode unless explicitly stated otherwise.
-The environments are shown in Figure \ref{figure:teaser}.
-Specifically, we consider the following environments: \textbf{Wide Obstacle} (Wide Obs.): wide cuboid obstacles on a flat terrain, \textit{without} spheres; \textbf{Thin Obstacle} (Thin Obs.): numerous thin cuboid obstacles on a flat terrain, \textit{without} spheres; \textbf{Wide Obstacle \& Sphere} (Wide Obs.\& Sph.): wide cuboid obstacles on a flat terrain, including spheres that give a reward bonus when collected; \textbf{Thin Obstacle \& Sphere} (Thin Obs.\& Sph.): numerous thin cuboid obstacles on a flat terrain, including spheres that give a reward bonus when collected; \textbf{Moving Obstacle}: similar to the \textit{Thin Obstacle} environment, but obstacles are now dynamically moving in random directions updated at a low frequency. \textbf{Mountain}: a rugged mountain range with a goal on the top of the mountain.
+We design 6 simulated environments with varying terrain, obstacles to avoid, and spheres to collect for reward bonuses.
+Spheres are added to see whether agents are able to distinguish objects and their associated functions based on their appearance.
+All obstacles and spheres are randomly initialized and remain static throughout the episode unless stated otherwise.
+Specifically, our environments include: \textbf{Wide Obstacle} (Wide Obs.): wide cuboid obstacles on flat terrain, \textit{without} spheres; \textbf{Thin Obstacle} (Thin Obs.): numerous thin cuboid obstacles on flat terrain, \textit{without} spheres; \textbf{Wide Obstacle \& Sphere} (Wide Obs.\& Sph.): wide cuboid obstacles on flat terrain, including spheres that give a reward bonus when collected; \textbf{Thin Obstacle \& Sphere} (Thin Obs.\& Sph.): numerous thin cuboid obstacles and spheres on a flat terrain; \textbf{Moving Obstacle}: similar to the \textit{Thin Obs.} environment, but obstacles are now dynamically moving in random directions updated at a low frequency. \textbf{Mountain}: a rugged mountain range with a goal on the top of the mountain.
 We show 4 environments above in Figure \ref{figure:teaser}, omitting Wide Obs. and Thin Obs. for simplicity.
 We provide further details on the observation and action space, specific reward function, and relevant hyper-parameters in Appendix \ref{sec:appendix_setup}.

-\textbf{Reward Function.} We adopt the same reward function containing the following terms: (i) Forward reward incentivizing the robot to move forward along a task-specific direction, i.e. towards a goal position in the Mountain environment (visualized as a red sphere in Figure~\ref{figure:teaser}), or the positive direction of the X-axis in all the other environments (i.e. moving forward); (ii) Sphere reward for each sphere collected; (iii) Alive reward encouraging the agent to avoiding unsafe situations, e.g. falling; and (iv) Energy usage penalty encouraging the agent to use actions of small magnitude, similar to Yu et al.~\cite{karen-low-energy}.
+\textbf{Reward Function.} For all environments, we adopt the same reward function containing the following terms: (i) \emph{Forward reward} incentivizing the robot to move forward along a task-specific direction, i.e. towards the goal position in the Mountain environment (visualized as the red sphere in Figure~\ref{figure:teaser}), or the move along the axis in all other environments (i.e. moving forward); (ii) \emph{Sphere reward} for each sphere collected; (iii) \emph{Alive reward} encouraging the agent to avoid unsafe situations, e.g. falling; and (iv) \emph{Energy usage penalty} encouraging the agent to use motor torque of small magnitude.